ojplg/legup/README.md

 Features to work on

-* Match different names between PDFs and HTML (started) ** Parse out which chamber is voting
+* Match different names between PDFs and HTML (started) ** Display all results
-** Add chamber to matching logic of vote collation
-** Display all results
 ** Display unmatched/uncollated votes
 * Save results from parsing vote results